 - researched low-wage jobs in Silicon Valley and their economic impact regionally as well as on individual workers (Working Partnerships USA);

-- created surveys used as a tool to talk to electrical workers about job quality and conditions while getting a better understanding of their work (International Brotherhood of Electrical Workers Local 617).
+- created surveys used as a tool for talking with electrical workers about job quality and working conditions (International Brotherhood of Electrical Workers Local 617);

-- gathered voting data using the U.S. Census and The Bureau of Labor Statistics to support Latinos building power in the Central Valley (UC Berkeley Labor Center)
+- analyzed voting data from the U.S. Census and the Bureau of Labor Statistics to support Latinos building power in the Central Valley (UC Berkeley Labor Center);

-- and collected resources and conducted interviews of labor and climate justice leaders to create worker-oriented trainings on climate change and the transition towards a low-carbon economy (Don Vial Center).
+- and collected resources and conducted interviews of labor and climate justice leaders to create worker-oriented trainings on climate change and the transition to a low-carbon economy (UC Berkeley Don Vial Center).

-Students who have participated in Labor Summer have used the skills they learned in the program long past their internships.
-Many students who participate in Labor Summer remain connected to the labor movement after the summer is over, either with their host site or in a related organization.
-Some continue as graduate researchers during the academic year; others find new topics for their master’s thesis or doctoral dissertation; still others take permanent staff jobs with labor organizations as researchers, educators, and organizers.
+Students who have participated in Labor Summer’s Applied Research and Policy program have used the skills they learned long after their internships ended.
+Many of these interns remain connected to the labor movement, either with their host site or in a related organization.
+Some continue as graduate student researchers during the academic year; others find new topics for their master’s thesis or doctoral dissertation; still others take permanent staff jobs with labor organizations as researchers, educators, and organizers.